raghuugare/rustea/chapter_02/chapter_02.md

 # Chapter 02

-Here we build an introductory rust project to implement a simple number guessing game!
+Here we build an introductory Rust project to implement a simple number guessing game!